-Historian of Africa, Gender and Sexuality, And Law
+Scholar of Africa and its diasporas, Gender and Sexuality, And Law

-Dr. Jessica Reuther is an assistant professor of African and world history at Ball State University in Muncie, Indiana USA.
-She came to Ball State after earning her PhD in African History from Emory University in Atlanta, GA in 2016.
+Dr. Jessica Reuther is an associate professor of African and world history at Ball State University in Muncie, Indiana USA.
+She came to Ball State after earning her PhD from Emory University in Atlanta, GA in 2016.

-Dr. Reuther is a historian of Africa who specializes in Atlantic West Africa and French West Africa from the sixteenth century to the present.
+Dr. Reuther is formally trained as a historian of Africa, but her research and teaching methods are interdisciplinary influenced by the fields of Africana, feminist, decolonial, and legal studies.
 She has conducted archival and oral history research in Benin, Senegal, France, Switzerland, and the United States.

 The Bonds of Kinship in Dahomey: